highchair/artinruins-com/property-img/_To-DO.md

 # Brussat's list of the 10 Best Lost buildings in Providence, 2014
 https://www.providencejournal.com/article/20140327/OPINION/303279890

+# Click tracking
++ Use GA to track the clicks on Surprise Me.
+I'd be interested to know if people use it.

 # Cranston Open-Air Cycledrome
 + Providence dome uses a photo that is actually a Cranston track.
 Research and add a page for it.